seanslma/maki/Python/API/Cache.md

 ## question
 if there are multiple servers and the next call might not be go to the same server- cache cannot be used!

+Solution?
+use a distributed cache, like Redis or Memcached, to share data across the pods:
+- deploy a memory cache service as a Kubernetes service
+- install cache client library in app - use the cache client to store and retrieve data

 ## Cache StreamingResponse
 How to cache StreamReponse or make a cache middleware\
 https://github.com/tiangolo/fastapi/issues/4751